onebase1/acg_staff_link_3/WINS_AND_LEARNINGS.md

    - Decided to create wins tracker (this file)
    - Will add AI agent instructions for all future work

+5. **Fixed ops_manager Auth Issue** ✅
+   - Discovered ops_manager auth.users record was missing
+   - Used diagnostic scripts to identify the issue
+   - Switched finance user to OPERATIONS_MANAGER role as workaround
+   - Successfully logged in to Client Portal (30 seconds!)

+6. **Found & Fixed ProfileSetup Bug** ✅
+   - Client users were stuck on ProfileSetup page
+   - Root cause: ProfileSetup logic required agency_id for all users
+   - But client users DON'T need agency_id (they use client_id)
+   - Fixed: Excluded client_user from agency_id validation
+   - Location: ProfileSetup.jsx:248-253

 ### 📚 LEARNINGS:

 1. **Database Schema Mismatch**